 The Leak Defense System has many features that can easily be customized to meet the needs of an individual household.
 The most basic features are called the HOME and AWAY modes.
 To customize these features, the homeowner simply tells the system what is an allowable flow level for a designated length of time while they are home and another for when they are away.

 Yes, the Leak Defense System can tell your home security system if a leak was detected and water was shut off to your home.
 The nice thing is that the water is shut off when it alarms so the house is protected from any further damage no matter how long it may take someone to get to the house.

 Many homes have some continual back and forth flow in their main water line, much of which is caused by the Hot Water Tank.
 You can check this effect by turning off the valve which controls water flow in to your tank.
 If this has no effect, complete the following steps.
 First, ensure a slow processing automatic appliance such as a reverse osmosis water filter or humidifier is not cycling.
-Second, follow the steps defined in the Control Panel Trouble Shooting screens (press PROGRAM, SETTINGS, F1 to access the Trouble Shooting screens).
+Second, if you have a manual shut off valve before the Leak Defense you should close it and make sure panel comes to 0.
 After you have completed these steps, if your bar graph continues to indicate water flow, you most likely have a plumbing leak in an obscure location.
 In this case you should call a plumber or Sentinel Hydrosolutions 1-866-410-1134 who will help you determine a course of action.

 POLD’s are great for any high-risk or high-value area, e.g. upstairs washing machine, water heater in the attic, refrigerator/icemaker, art gallery, or area with valuables that you don’t want to take the chance of them getting wet, etc.

 When the POLD detects moisture, both the POLD and control panel will audibly alarm.
 Additionally, if you have a control panel that is connected to WiFi, you will receive a text and/or an email notifying you of the alarm.